Causal inference for social network data: Background and setting

-Underlying inquiries into causal effects across network nodes is a representation of the network as a structural equation model.
-Consider a network of $n$ subjects, indexed by $i$, with binary undirected ties $A_{ij}\equiv I\left\{ \mbox{subjects }i\mbox{ and }j\mbox{ share a tie}\right\} $.
-The matrix $\mathbf{A}$ with entries $A_{ij}$ is the adjacency matrix for the network.
-Associated with each subject is a vector of random variables, $O_{i}$, including an outcome $Y_{i}$, covariates $C_{i}$, and an exposure or treatment variable $X_{i}$, all possibly indexed by time $t$.
-In numerous applications across the social, political, and health sciences, researchers are interested in ascertaining the presence of and estimating causal interactions across alter-ego pairs.
-Is there interference, i.e. does the treatment of subject $i$ have a causal effect on the outcome of subject $j$ when $i$ and $j$ share a network tie?
-Is there peer influence, i.e. does the outcome of subject $i$ at time $t$ have a causal effect on a future outcome of subject $j$ when $i$ and $j$ are adjacent in the network?
-These inquiries can be formalized with the help of a causal structural equation model, informed by the network.
+In applications across the social, political, and health sciences, researchers are interested in ascertaining the presence of and estimating causal interactions across alter-ego pairs.
+Is there \textit{interference}, i.e.\ does the treatment of subject $i$ have a causal effect on the outcome of subject $j$ when $i$ and $j$ share a network tie?
+Are there \textit{peer effects}, i.e.\ does the outcome of subject $i$ have a causal effect on its alters' future outcomes?
+Implicit in many of these causal inquiries is the notion that causal effects only transmit along network ties.
+It is crucial that the network be completely and accurately measured, since missing ties can result in unmeasured confounding or missing exposure variables.
+For example, $C_i$, e.g. $i$'s baseline attitude about mental health, may be a confounder not just for the effect of $X_i$ on $Y_i$ but also for the effect of $X_j$ on $Y_j$ if it affects $j$'s treatment uptake and $j$'s happiness.
+If the existence of a tie between units $i$ and $j$ is missing in our data, we may fail to control for confounders $C_i$ of causal effects on $Y_j$.
+We could also fail to account for elements $X_i$ of the exposure affecting $Y_j$, resulting in exposure misclassification.

-A structural equation model is a system of equations of the form $y_{i}=f_{i}\left[pa_{i}(Y),\varepsilon_{i}\right]$, where $pa_{i}(Y)$, the set of parents of $Y$, is a collection of variables that are causes of $Y$ for subject $i$, and $\varepsilon_{i}$ is an error term that may include omitted causes of $Y$.
-In general $C_{i}$ and $X_{i}$ will be included in $pa_{i}(Y)$.
-See \citet{pearl2000causality} for further discussion of SEMs.
-When causal inference is performed on network data, the network ties inform which variables are to be included in $pa_{i}(Y)$.
-For example, if interference might be present, then the collection of treatment variables for $i$'s alters, $\left\{ X_{j}:A_{ij}=1\right\} $, must be included in the set $pa_{i}(Y)$.
-If contagion might be present then $\left\{ Y_{j,t-k}:A_{ij}=1\right\} $ must be included in the set $pa_{i}(Y_{t})$, where $t$ indexes time and $k$ is an outcome-specific lag time such that no causal effect can be transmitted from one person to another in less than $k$ time steps (see \citealp{ogburn2013} for discussion of lag times).